TheJumpingflaps/Flaps.github.io/index.md

 Photo

 ```
 This is what I took.
-It is all of the pavilian at my school looks like.:smile:
+It is all of the pavilian at my school looks like.  :smile: